considermagazine/consider-site/content/issues/2017-11-20-bicentennial.markdown

 draft = false
 image = "/img/portfolio/2017-11-20.png"
 date = "2017-11-20 10:09:48+00:00"
-title = "How far have we come?
-How far do we have to go?" weight = 0
+title = "How Far Have We Come?
+How Far Do We Have To To?" weight = 0
 +++
 November 11, 2017